madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 There are plausible solutions for any value of `a`, `b` and `n` within the prior uncertainty range.

-The parameters `a` and `b` strongly inversely correlated by their respective cross-plots.
+The parameters `a` and `b` are strongly inversely correlated by their respective cross-plots.

 Based on the cross-plots, the plausible values for `n` can be within the entire prior uncertainty range if (1) `a` is equal to 0 and (2) `b` is equal to 1.